nivrenat/nivrenat/README.md

 - 👋 Hi, I’m @nivrenat
-- 👀 I’m interested in ...
+- 👀 I’m interested in problem solving
 - 🌱 I’m currently learning solidity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
+- 📫 How to reach me? twitter

 <!---
 nivrenat/nivrenat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.